tonypdmtr/68hc08/asm8.md

 IMPORTANT: You must use the `-MTA` option for generation of ASM8 map files.
 This will create ASCII map files that can be parsed by a regular expression text parser.
-(The default P&E map files cannot be used for this purpose.)
+(The default _P&E Micro_ map files cannot be used for this purpose.)

 In FreeMASTER application, go to "Project/Options/MAP Files" option and define a RegExp text parser as the File Format.
 Then fill out the screen that appears as